nightscout/cgm-remote-monitor/README.md

     * `ENABLE` - `pushover` should be added to the list of plugin, for example: `ENABLE="pushover"`.
     * `PUSHOVER_API_TOKEN` - Used to enable pushover notifications, this token is specific to the application you create from in [Pushover](https://pushover.net/), ***[additional pushover information](#pushover)*** below.
     * `PUSHOVER_USER_KEY` - Your Pushover user key, can be found in the top left of the [Pushover](https://pushover.net/) site, this can also be a pushover delivery group key to send to a group rather than just a single user.
+This also support a space delimited list of keys.
+    * `PUSHOVER_ANNOUNCEMENT_KEY` - An optional Pushover user/group key, will be used for system wide user generated announcements.
+If not defined this will fallback to `PUSHOVER_USER_KEY`.
+A possible use for this is sending important messages and alarms to a CWD that you don't want to send all notification too.
+This also support a space delimited list of keys.
     * `BASE_URL` - Used for pushover callbacks, usually the URL of your Nightscout site, use https when possible.
     * `API_SECRET` - Used for signing the pushover callback request for acknowledgments.

-    For testing/devlopment try [localtunnel](http://localtunnel.me/).
+    For testing/development try [localtunnel](http://localtunnel.me/).

 #### IFTTT Maker
  In addition to the normal web based alarms, and pushover, there is also integration for [IFTTT Maker](https://ifttt.com/maker).